AI For Flooring Contractors

 Built for flooring companies where owners, estimators, showroom teams, and installers are measuring rooms, loading material, managing jobs, and meeting homeowners when the phone rings.

-Edit call volume, buyer intent, 25% lift, and average installed project value.
+Edit call volume, qualified intent, 25% lift, and average installed project value.

 Planning model only.
 Replace with the contractor's missed-call report, estimate booking rate, close rate, material mix, installed project value, labor capacity, showroom traffic, financing usage, and seasonal demand.